 Location: Athens, Greece

-The Athens Supersite (ATMOS) is a unique and the largest Research Infrastructure in Greece and the Eastern Mediterranean containing state of the art instruments for i) aerosol in situ, ii) aerosol active and passive remote sensing, iii) trace gases in site, iv) mobile units v) equipment for greenhouse gases measurements as well as vi) air quality sensors (low and medium cost).
-It can therefore support several of the ACTRIS activities and be an ideal place not only for training on a big range of state-of-the-art instruments but performing cutting edge science.
-The infrastructure is distributed between 2-5 Kms and offers sites representing urban background, suburban background and regional background for several applications and new instrument testing.
+The Athens Supersite (ATMOS) is a unique and the largest distributed Research Infrastructure in Greece and the Eastern Mediterranean in the area of Atmospheric and Air Quality Research.
+It includes state of the art instruments for i) aerosol in situ, ii) aerosol active and passive remote sensing, iii) trace gases in site, iv) mobile units v) equipment for greenhouse gases measurements as well as vi) air quality sensors (low and medium cost).
+It can therefore support several of the ACTRIS activities and be an ideal place not only for training on a large range of state-of-the-art instruments but performing cutting edge science.
+ATMOS facilities in ATMO-ACCESS consist of the ATMOS-NOA and ATMOS-NCSR-D stations operated by the National Observatory of Athens and NCSR-Demokritos respectively.
+The individual infrastructures are distributed within the Attica Basin and offer sites representing urban background, suburban and regional background for several atmospheric research applications and new instrument testing.

 Location: Tito (Potenza), Italy